deruijterios/Thymine/README.md

 For MacOS:

-`brew install libimobiledevice6 libimobiledevice-utils`
+`brew install usbmuxd libimobiledevice6 libimobiledevice-utils`

 For Ubuntu:

-`sudo apt install libimobiledevice6 libimobiledevice-utils`
+`sudo apt install usbmuxd libimobiledevice6 libimobiledevice-utils`

 To put yor device into Restore Mode after DFU after pwned DFU and restore your device into desired version, type :